 2.5 in. x 5 in.

-He founded the Indian Society of Oriental Art and often incorporated of Chinese and Japanese elements in his own works.
-The work seems to be a pan asian in character as it is a Chinese inspired Indian work.
-Abanindranath Tagore’s work was revivifying roots for india and China.
-His subject matter consists of two ducks swimming through moss in a pond.
-In traditional chinese art, a pair of ducks are often pictured together.
-They are symbols of fidelity, affection and a happy marriage.
+He founded the Indian Society of Oriental Art and often incorporated Chinese and Japanese elements in his own works.
+The work seems to be a pan Asian in character as it is a Chinese inspired Indian work.
+Abanindranath Tagore’s work was revivifying roots for India and China.
+His subject matter consists of two ducks swimming through the moss in a pond.
+In traditional Chinese art, a pair of ducks are often pictured together.
+They are symbols of fidelity, affection and happy marriage.
 This was an important subject matter in Chinese art and Abanindranath was likely influenced by it.

 This postcard was sent by Abanindranath Tagore to Pulin Behari Sen. Sen was one of the Directors of the Visva Bharati Granthana Vibhaga, the internal publication department at Santiniketan established in 1923.
 The work is signed by Abanindranath Tagore in one of his multi-language styles.
 As he was fluent in different languages, he very cleverly signed this work using the Bengali A, English B, and Farsi N - spelling out ‘Aban’ which was his nickname.